shiftcode/dynamo-easy/README.md

 # Request API
 To start making requests create an instance of [DynamoStore](https://shiftcode.github.io/dynamo-easy/classes/_dynamo_dynamo_store_.dynamostore.html) and execute the desired operation using the provided api.
-We support the following dynamodb operations with a fluent api:
+We support the following dynamoDB operations with a fluent api:

 - Put
 - Get